DeGate self-custody wallet

 What Is the Tokenized Stock in Your Wallet?
 Four Issuance Models Compared

 TL;DR: A token labeled AAPLx, AAPLon, or AAPLd all tracks Apple’s price, but the four widely discussed 2026 tokenized-equity structures are not the same underneath. xStocks (Backed) is a tracker certificate — legally a debt instrument issued by a Jersey SPV.
-Ondo Global Markets is an economic-exposure token, with underlying securities held at US-registered custodial broker-dealers and compliance enforced at the token level.
+Ondo Global Markets is an economic-exposure token with compliance enforced at the token level.
 Dinari dShares is a tokenized US security distributed under Regulation S, issued by an SEC-registered transfer agent that also holds a broker-dealer registration.
 Robinhood EU stock tokens are a boundary case: platform-based exposure through tokenized contracts that cannot be withdrawn to self-custody at all.
+Binance bStocks, launched June 2026, are a variant of the certificate model rather than a separate structure — a certificate-style claim like xStocks (though not an identical legal instrument), with the issuer (BTech Holdings) affiliated with the trading venue inside the Binance group.
 The single thing to hold onto: the token in your wallet inherits the legal structure of its issuer, not the legal structure of the underlying stock.
 The ticker tells you what price the token follows; it does not tell you what claim you hold.
 This is not investment advice, a product recommendation, or a ranking.

 Why issuance structure is the thing to understand first